END of LIFE

 End of Life Doulas

 EoL Doulas support individuals and their families who are facing the end of their life.
-In Sussex we are fortunate to many trained and experienced Doulas as LWDW is a pioneering training charity in Lewes.
+In Sussex we are fortunate to have many trained and experienced Doulas as LWDW is a pioneering training charity in Lewes.
 An end of life doula is there to support anyone with a terminal diagnosis or life limiting condition.
 They work in a person's home as well as hospices, hospitals and care homes.

 Dying in Hospital